-8 Tips for Finding Great Tone
+8 Tips For Finding Great Tone

 You have a lot of options when it comes to strumming.
 If you use a pick, take a cue from our own Andy and start playing with your fingers.
 Do you strum in the same spot all the time?
 Try picking close to the bridge for a sound with some bite or closer to the neck to round everything off.
 Turn your pick around.
 Use a coin as a plectrum.
 Experiment with how you hit the strings and where.
-Speaking of strings…

 Fresh strings are always a joy.
 It can be an expensive habit, but treat yourself and your guitar to fresh strings whenever you feel like it.
-I’ve almost always used 10s on my electric guitars, but once in a while I do something crazy and re-string one of them with a super light set (08s) or a much heavier set (12s).
+I’ve almost always used 10s on my electric guitars, but once in a while I do something crazy and re-string one of them with a super light set (8s) or a much heavier set (12s).
 It always changes the way I play and winds up helping me work out aspects of my technique.
 If you usually use nickel strings, switch to steel or vice versa.
-Don’t be content to just use what you’ve always used.
+Don’t be content to use what you’ve always used.

 Double check your signal path.
 Is there anything happening in your signal chain that is preventing you from getting the sounds you want out of your rig?
 Check your leads and patch cables for shorts.
 Evaluate whether a buffer would be useful in your board.
 Are your effects placed in an order that maximizes their performance?

-THE OTHER HAND
+6. THE OTHER HAND

 Don’t ignore your “right hand technique” (sorry, southpaws!)—we spend a lot of time working on our fretting fingers and it’s easy to forget about the digits on the other hand.
 Make sure to exercise your strumming hand’s fingers.
-As per above, maybe put the pick down once in a while and use your fingers.
+As per above, maybe put the pick down once in a while.
 Don’t forget: your strumming hand is also in charge of string muting, which is a critical skill to work on to avoid unwanted string noise.
-You can even go one step further and work on your JeffBeckian ability to manipulate your guitars pots while you’re strumming.
+You can even go one step further and work on your Jeff Beckian ability to manipulate your guitars pots while you’re strumming.

 Know your instrument inside and out.
-Your guitar likely has a tone knob.
-USE IT.
+Your guitar likely has a tone knob—USE IT.
 If your guitar has multiple pickups, make sure to get to know your switching system and use it to its fullest.
 Keep on top of your guitar’s intonation.
 Your instrument is your partner in music; know it and take care of it for a long lasting affair!

 As always, we want to know what you think—if anyone has great tips for honing in on tone, be sure to share them in the comments below.
 Thanks for reading!